benton/fog_tracker/README.md

 ----------------
 How is it [done]?
 (Usage)
 ----------------
-1) Just require the gem, and create a `FogTracker::Tracker`.
+1) Require the gem, and create a `FogTracker::Tracker`.
 Pass it some account information in a hash, perhaps loaded from a YAML file:

     require 'fog_tracker'
     tracker = FogTracker::Tracker.new(YAML::load(File.read 'accounts.yml'))
-    tracker.start

   Here are the contents of a sample `accounts.yml`: